dojo/dojo.io/README.md

  available that you can run on your machine and see changes.
 You would typically set up a staging environment when you need to test updates to the continuous deployment scripts or want to host a preview of the site on GitHub.

+This process has been largely automated with the `grunt setup --repo='you/dojo.io'` command.

 These instructions assume you already have an account on GitHub and Travis and have installed the [Travis command line client](https://blog.travis-ci.com/2013-01-14-new-client/).